I-601 Inadmissibility Waivers

 It is usually very difficult for United States visa applicants in foreign countries to understand the nuances of United States immigration law.
 This is especially true when it comes to seeking an I–601 waiver, whose purpose is to demonstrate to United States immigration officials that the condition which makes an individual excludable from entry into the United States should be set aside.

-If you or someone you know is seeking to aid a spouse or child in obtaining an I-601 waiver, it is important that they retain the services of an immigration attorney to assist them.
+If you or someone you know is seeking to aid a spouse or child in obtaining an I-601 waiver in Rhode Island, it is important that they retain the services of an immigration attorney to assist them.
 An attorney can help both the United States resident and the foreign–citizen I–601 applicant to understand the hardship requirements, and help them to assemble the necessary documentary proof or explanation required to demonstrate hardship.
 In addition, because the I–601 Waiver application is submitted at the United States Embassy or Consulate that is processing the application, an attorney’s help is especially critical in assisting I–601 applicants with the consular process.

 Mr. Barsom is fluent in Arabic and the Barsom Law Group has access to attorneys who are fluent in Spanish, Italian, and Portuguese.